spassvogel/gilles-game/docs/thoughts.md

 [x] Would be cool to see the path that a party took
     https://stackoverflow.com/questions/7054272/how-to-draw-smooth-curve-through-n-points-using-javascript-html5-canvas
 [ ] Best would be to have a dotted line..
+[ ] Also for debugging I would like to show the entire quest path

 #### 02/04/2020 Toasts [+tech]